ArchipelagoMW/Archipelago/docs/contributing.md

 # Contributing

-Contributions are welcome.
-We have a few asks of contributors, whether they be for core, webhost, or new game contributions:
+All contributions are welcome, though we have a few requests of contributors, whether they be for core, webhost, or new game contributions:

 * **Follow styling guidelines.**
   Please take a look at the [code style documentation](/docs/style.md)